wachaon/wes/docs/README.en.md

 ## *JScript*

-If you change the script engine to *Chakra* , you will not be able to use *JScript* specific *Enumerator* etc. The built-in module *JScript* makes them available.
-However, *Enumerator* returns an *Array* instead of an Enumerator object.
+If you change the script engine to *Chakra* , you will not be able to use *JScript* -specific *Enumerator* etc. The built-in module *JScript* makes them available.
+However, *Enumerator* returns an *Array* instead of an *Enumerator object* .

 ```javascript